slowriot/libtelegram/README.md

 * Callback-based architecture means you retain full control of program flow and objects.
 * Highly efficient asynchronous, multithreaded architecture allows a single instance to service multiple simultaneous requests at different rates without slowdown or queuing.
 * Support for handling any number of bots concurrently from a single instance - instantiate any number of separate standalone listeners and senders.
-* Persistent operation - with fastcgi, the bot keeps running between multiple requests, unlike slow cgi where a new instance has to spawn for each request.
+* Persistent operation - with both the fastcgi and polling listener, the bot keeps running between multiple requests, unlike slow cgi where a new instance has to spawn for each request.
 * Persistence means it's also possible to preserve state between calls without resorting to writing to disk or a database!
 * Efficient fastcgi protocol - data is transferred from the webserver by a binary format for minimal cpu overhead in repeat encoding and decoding.
 * No wasteful polling - cgi architecture means the bot is active only when a message from telegram is received, and your callback functions are called instantly rather than after a poll interval.